 As I mentioned above, one of the main advantages of this stone is that the bed height is very high - around 10 metres.
 In some projects, it is important that the compressive strength of the stone is maintained and therefore the stone has to be "bedded" as it was excavated from the quarry.
 The tall bed height means that the stone can be used in large pieces - for tall columns, for example.

-The quarry's own factory has a range of large block cutting saws and several CNC saws plus a tile line machine and stone lathes (useful for cutting balustrades and stone columns etc.) Their latest machine is the Fantini mobile block cutter (seen below) which cuts the raw blocks very efficiently directly from the quarry face.
+The quarry's own factory has a range of large block cutting saws and several CNC saws plus a tile line machine and stone lathes (useful for cutting balustrades and stone columns etc.) Their latest machine is the Fantini mobile block cutter (seen below) which cuts the raw blocks very efficiently and cleanly directly from the quarry face.

 If you would like to see samples of the Vassens (or any other French limestone), please get in touch either by email or phone and I will be pleased to help.